tobgu/qcache/README.rst

 * Other table formats in addition to CSV and JSON?
 * Break out all things dataframe into an own package and provide possibility to update and insert into dataframe based on predicate just like querying is done now.
-* Reduce docker images size.
-Perhaps by using the tiny conda image and use binary builds of pandas and numexpr to avoid all the dependencies that needs to be installed for compilation.
 * Investigate type hints for pandas categorials on enum-like values to improve storage layout and filter speed.
 * Support math functions as part of the where clause (see pandas expr.py/ops.py)